Impact of facial landmark localization on facial expression recognition: Experimental protocol

-In this paper, we use the SNaP-2DFe dataset.
-Unlike other facial expression datasets, SNaP-2DFe offers the possibility to analyze the impact of facial expressions on face alignment, and vice-versa.
-Indeed, the data in SNaP-2DFe has been collected simultaneously under constrained and unconstrained head poses, as illustrated in Fig. \ref{setting}.
-It makes it possible to highlight the facial deformations induced by the face registration step, which depends on the facial landmarks provided by the face alignment approaches.
+Unlike other datasets, SNaP-2DFe \cite{allaert2018impact} has been collected simultaneously under constrained and unconstrained head poses, as illustrated in Figure \ref{setting}.
+Given its rich annotations, it represents a great candidate to conduct our study, allowing for a comprehensive analysis of both tasks regarding major difficulties.

-The SNaP-2DFe dataset contains more than 93,240 images from 1260 videos of 15 subjects eliciting various facial expressions.
-These videos contain synchronized image sequences of faces in frontal and non-frontal situations.
-For each subject, six head pose variations (Static -- no head movement, translation along the X axis (Tx), Roll, Yaw, Pitch, Roll, and diagonal (Diag) -- from the upper-left corner to the lower-right corner) combined with seven expressions (Neutral, Anger, Disgust, Fear, Happiness, Sadness, and Surprise) were recorded by two cameras, resulting in a total of 630 constrained recordings (i.e., recordings without head movements) and 630 unconstrained recordings (i.e., recordings with head movements).
-SNaP-2DFe provides temporal annotations of the temporal patterns of expression activation (neutral-onset-apex-offset-neutral).
-Sixty-eight facial landmark locations have been initially extracted using the method of Kazemi and Sullivan \cite{kazemi}.
-All frames were then individually inspected and, when needed, re-annotated in order to compensate for landmark estimation errors.
+SNaP-2DFe \cite{allaert2018impact} contains more than 90,000 images from 1,260 videos of 15 subjects.
+These videos contain image sequences of faces in frontal and non-frontal scenarios.
+For each subject, six head pose variations (static -- no head movement, translation-x -- along the x-axis, yaw, pitch, roll -- up to 60 degrees, and diagonal -- from the upper-left corner to the lower-right corner) combined with seven expressions (neutral, anger, disgust, fear, happiness, sadness, and surprise) were recorded by two synchronized cameras, resulting in a total of 630 constrained recordings (i.e., without head movements) and 630 unconstrained recordings (i.e., with head movements).
+SNaP-2DFe also provides annotations of the temporal patterns of expression activations (neutral-onset-apex-offset-neutral).
+Sixty-eight facial landmarks have been initially localized using the method in \cite{kazemi}.
+All frames were then individually inspected and, when needed, re-annotated in order to compensate for landmark localization errors.